Is neonatal mortality falling?

 Why it changed

-Both are true at once here: skilled birth attendance, basic antiseptics, and newborn care made the first weeks of life far safer — the global rate fell from 37 to 17 per 1,000 live births between 1990 and 2024.
-And also, progress here trails older children: neonatal deaths now make up 47% of all under-5 deaths, meaning 2.3 million newborns still die in their first month every year.
+Two things are true at once: skilled birth attendance, basic antiseptics, and newborn care made the first weeks of life far safer — the global rate fell from 37 to 17 per 1,000 live births between 1990 and 2024.
+And progress here trails older children: neonatal deaths now make up 47% of all under-5 deaths, meaning 2.3 million newborns still die in their first month every year.

 Source · UN IGME (UNICEF/WHO/World Bank Group/UN DESA), via Our World in Data CC-BY 4.0 (Our World in Data); underlying data: UN Inter-agency Group for Child Mortality Estimation (UN IGME) Last reviewed 2026-07-07